kulichevskiy/github-actions-course/README.md

-# What is it
-The file contains examples and notes from the Udemy course on Github Actions
+Contains the examples and the notes from the course on Github Actions